Elizabeth B. Ferguson

 Areas of Practice

 Elizabeth Ferguson is a member of the firm's Professional Liability Department.
 Her practice focuses on the defense of owners, contractors, material suppliers, developers, and design professionals (architects, engineers and surveyors) against claims of liability, breach of contract, construction defect, design defect, delay, liens/bonds, insurance coverage issues, and licensure issues.
 She also provides transactional support for her construction clients, including contract drafting and review.
 Elizabeth has been Board Certified in Construction Law by The Florida Bar since 2009 and is AV rated by Martindale-Hubbell.
-She serves on the Florida Board of Professional Engineers, appointed by Gov. Rick Scott.
+She served on the Florida Board of Professional Engineers, appointed by Gov. Rick Scott, from 2015-2018.

 Elizabeth is a Construction Panel Arbitrator for the American Arbitration Association, has served as a professor of construction law, and is a frequent speaker on legal and construction industry issues.
 In 2019, she was selected as an "Ultimate Attorney" in the area of construction law by the Jacksonville Business Journal.
 As a Florida Board Certified expert in construction law, her typical matters include residential, commercial and roadway construction matters, from pre-suit through trial and arbitration.
 She also defends clients before professional licensing boards related to disciplinary and licensure issues.

 Defense of construction, engineering and inspection sub-consultant on an FDOT project with a value over $111 million, involving claims brought by contractor for professional negligence and breach of duty.

 Defense of large southeast residential developer and home builder against claims by individual owners for construction defect, including improperly installed stucco, windows and roofing systems.
 Represented same builder in over 100 suits against the original subcontractors to recover costs incurred by the builder for remediation and repair of the homes.